usefathom/fathom/ROADMAP.md

 ### What's cooking?

-- Fix /collect route
-- Hand out unique ID to each visitor
-- Reference site URL when tracking.
 - Update page title when it changes.
-- Track referrals, use same tables as aforementioned points?
 - Bulk process tracking requests (Redis or in-memory?)
 - Allow sorting in table overviews.
 - Choose a OS license & settle on name.